NullVoxPopuli/react-state-helpers/README.md

 }
 ```

-Now you don't need all that boilerplace.
+Now you don't need all that boilerplate.
 This package abstracts the monotony of input/button event handling.

 ## Installation